Some articles on my blog get me clients whereas others don’t. Let me share what kind of articles has the potential to get clients.

 I was also a victim of writing about my views on the news.
 I wrote my opinions on vBulletin 4’s new licensing term but has deleted the article from my blog’s archive now.
 Guess what, it was only me who may have read that.
 Compare it to the vBulletin optimization article, which fetched me hundreds of clients.

 As a developer, write an article about a problem your potential client may have.
 It will not only drive traffic of many potential clients to your blog but also project your expertise in the subject matter.

 Let us take an example of WPBeginner, search any query that you may have on WP, and I am sure you will find WPBeginner’s article with a solution.
 It instantly makes you look at the author, and you will see Syed Balkhi, the man behind WPBeginner as an expert.

 So focus on issues you think your potential client may have and try to provide a solution.
 Over time it can help you find clients.

 2. Include a Call To Action

-The best part of being able to find development clients from a blog is, what you have written may solve the problem but everyone who reads that article may not want to be doing it or they may not have the needed technical expertise to be able to do it.
+The best part of being able to see development clients from a blog is, what you have written may solve the problem.
+Still, everyone who reads that article may not want to be doing it, or they may not have the needed technical expertise to be able to do it.

 In either case, you have a very high chance of finding clients.